walterhiggins/WMPJS/book-outline.md

     js add( 5, 6 )
     js add( 9, 1 )

 Now let's look at the earlier function declaration in more detail.
 A function is a way to package up code so that it can be reused over and over.
 When you create a new function you must say what *parameters* the function will expect.
 We do that by putting names between the round brackets -- the `(` and `)` symbols.
 A function can take one or more parameters.
 If it takes more than one parameter then each parameter must be separated with the comma character ( , ).
 So the first part of the function declaration `function add( firstNumber, secondNumber )` gives the function a name (*add*) and says what the function should expect.
 The next step in defining the function is to say what the function should do.
 Everything between the opening and closing curly brackets -- the `{` and `}` symbols -- is code which will be executed whenever the function is called.
-The diagram below illustrates the different parts of the function definition statement:
+Figure @@figref{function-outline.png} illustrates the different parts of the function definition statement:

 @@figure function-outline.png Function Outline